 The NU Operating Companies own and operate a fully integrated electric utility business.
 Restructuring legislation in New Hampshire, Massachusetts and Connecticut, however, now requires PSNH, WMECO and CL&P, respectively, to separate the distribution and transmission functions of their business from the generation function by mandating the sale of fossil fuel and hydroelectric generation.
 To that end, CL&P and WMECO each offered their non-nuclear generating assets for sale.
 In July 1999, WMECO closed on the sale to CEEI of 240 MW of fossil fuel and hydroelectric generating plants.
 On July 6, 1999, CL&P and WMECO announced the results of their auction of CL&P's non-nuclear generating assets and WMECO's remaining non-nuclear generating assets.
 Approximately 2,235 MW of fossil-fueled generating assets were awarded to a NRG Energy, Inc., a subsidiary of Northern States Power Company and 1,329 MW of hydro-powered generating assets were awarded to NGC, with aggregate sale proceeds of approximately \$1.3 billion.
-The sale of the generating assets to NRG Energy, Inc. was completed on December 15, 1999 and the sale of the generating assets to NGC is expected to be completed in the first quarter of 2000.
+The sale of the generating assets to NRG Energy, Inc. was completed on December 15, 1999 and the sale of the generating assets to NGC was completed in March 2000.

-(d) The Gas Utility System:
+(d) The Gas Utility System

-On June 14, 1999, NU and Yankee Energy System, Inc. ("YES") entered into a merger agreement pursuant to which YES agreed to merge with and into a wholly-owned subsidiary of NU.
-NU has made an application/declaration with the Commission for authorization for the merger and presently expects to consummate the merger in the first quarter of 2000.
+On March 1, 2000, Yankee Energy System, Inc. merged with and into a wholly-owned subsidiary of NU, which was renamed Yankee Energy System, Inc. ("YES").
 YES is primarily engaged in the retail distribution of natural gas through its wholly-owned subsidiary, Yankee Gas Services Company ("Yankee Gas"), a Connecticut public utility service company.
-Yankee Gas purchases, distributes and sells natural gas to approximately 185,000 residential, commercial and industrial users in Connecticut.
-Its service territory consists of 69 cities and towns, and covers approximately 1,995 square miles, all in Connecticut and all within the service territory of CL&P.
+Yankee Gas, a Connecticut corporation formed in 1988, purchases, distributes and sells natural gas to approximately 185,000 residential, commercial and industrial users in Connecticut.
+Its service territory consists of 69 cities and towns, and covers approximately 1,995 square miles, all in Connecticut and all within the service territory of CL&P. Yankee Gas owns approximately 2,820 miles of distribution mains, 133,033 service lines, and 185,000 active meters for customer use, all located in Connecticut.
+In addition to being regulated by the Connecticut Department of Public Utility Control (the "DPUC"), Yankee Gas is also regulated by FERC.